All Episodes

 AIG says it overpaid its federal income taxes after a 2004 accounting scandal that caused it to restate its financial records.

-AIG says in part that it is entitled to a refund of 33 million dollars paid in 1997 as compensation to employees, which it now says should be characterized as a deductible expense.
+AIG says in part that it is entitled to a refund of $33 million paid in 1997 as compensation to employees, which it now says should be characterized as a deductible expense.

 Open line Friday.

-Snerdley says, and this depresses me, because I said in the closing segment of the previous hour that the Democrat Party and the Obama administration are conducting an all-out-of-sart assault on the individual.
+Snerdley says, and this depresses me because I said in the closing segment of the previous hour that the Democrat Party and the Obama administration are conducting an all-out of SART assault on the individual and liberty and freedom.

 And that's exactly what it is.

-And I said to Snerdly during the top of the hour brief, if I have to explain this, it's over.
+And I said to Snerdley during the top of the hour brief, if I have to explain this, it's over.

-I mean, I'm I'm just that it depresses me to have to try to explain this.
+I mean, I'm just, it depresses me that I have to try to explain this.

 Why is the individual important?